SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    Consider using external parameter names whenever the purpose of a function's arguments would be unclear to someone reading your code for the first time.
-   You do not need to specify external parameter names if the purpose of each parameter is clear and unambiguous when the function is called.
+   You do not need to specify external parameter names if the purpose of each parameter is unambiguous when the function is called.

 .. _Functions_ShorthandExternalParameterNames: